 Ansar al Sharia announced its dissolution on 27 May 2017.
-They stated the decision was based on loss of territories and weakened capacities following clashes in its stronghold, Benghazi, with the LNA.
-In their statement of dissolution, they called upon other anti-LNA armed groups in Benghazi to "form a united front" and "continue fighting".
-It is unclear whether ex-militants of Ansar al Sharia joined other anti-LNA armed groups. ?
+They stated the decision was based on loss of territories and weakened capacities following clashes in its stronghold, Benghazi, with the LNA.?

-Ansar al Sharia was formed in 2012 and advocates the immediate imposition of Sharia law.
-It is the largest jihadist organisation in Libya.
+Ansar al Sharia was formed in 2012, advocating the immediate imposition of Sharia law.
+It was the largest jihadist organisation in Libya,.
 The group’s stronghold was Benghazi, with affiliates in Derna and Ajdabiya.
-The UN put Ansar al Sharia on its Al Qaeda sanctions list in 2014.
 Ansar al Sharia merged with other local militias to form the Benghazi Revolutionary Shura Council (BRSC) to combat Operation Dignity in 2014.
-Although Ansar al Sharia and IS compete for members and territory they have also fought together against the LNA in Benghazi.??
+Although Ansar al Sharia and IS competed for members and territory they fought together against the LNA in Benghazi.?

 Benghazi Defence Brigades (BDB)

 Composed of Libyan nationals, the BDB were formed in opposion to the LNA and as of April 2017 reject any inclusion of Haftar and the LNA in the Libyan political dialogue.?
-The BDB support the BRSC and the Ajdabiya Revolutionary Shura Council (ARSC), a similar Islamist coalition based in Ajdabiya.??
+The BDB support the BRSC and the Ajdabiya Revolutionary Shura Council (ARSC), a similar Islamist coalition based in Ajdabiya.?
 The BDB have themselves at least a partial Islamist connotation.?
-They are the main force responsible for the military action that brought the oil facilities in Ras Lanuf and Sidra under GNA control briefly in the beginning of March 2017.??
-Between the end of December and the beginning of January 2017, their collaboration with Misratan militias against the LNA emerged, but was broken off in June.??

 The conflict in Libya involves many international stakeholders.
 Most of them have an ambiguous role, facilitating the discussions between the GNA and the LNA, while supporting more or less openly one side.
 Countries in the Middle East, northern Africa and the north of Sub-Saharan Africa and Italy are the most involved in the conflict.?
 A UN report in June 2017 described the international involvement as an "obstacle" to a political solution in Libya. ?

-The UAE delivers weapons and has has provided air support to Haftar and allied militias.
-They conducted numerous airstrikes to support the LNA in the battle for Benghazi. ? ??
+The UAE delivers weapons and has provided air support to Haftar and allied militias.?
+They conducted numerous airstrikes to support the LNA in the battle for Benghazi. ?